trasherdk/bookwerx-ui/README.md

 * css-loader
 * style-loader

-For testing we use Ava and Nyc so we therefore need:
+For testing we use Ava, Enzyme, and Nyc.
+I recently had a problem with ajv being missing.
+So I therefore needed to add it.
+As per the enzyme docs, if we use React >=15.5 then I must also use react-test-renderer:

+* ajv
 * ava
+* enzyme
 * nyc
+* react-test-renderer